nada-086/Deploying-High-Available-Web-App-Using-Terraform/README.md

-# 🚀 Terraform AWS Web Server Auto Scaling Infrastructure
+# 🚀 Deploying High Available Web App Using Terraform

 This project uses Terraform to provision a scalable, highly available web application infrastructure on AWS.
 It includes: